seansawyer/boppad-web-editor-linux/README.md

 Official editor lives [here](https://files.keithmcmillen.com/products/boppad/editor/).

-Just open `editor.html` directly from disk in your browser.
+Just clone/download the project and open `editor.html` directly from disk in your browser.

 Tested in Arch Linux.